Why you need a sandbox

 • Made for your infrastructure

-Allows you to flexibly customize virtual environments to match real workstations.
-This ensures high fidelity and detection even if malware is tailored to a specific company's infrastructure.
+PT Sandbox allows you to flexibly customize virtual environments to match real workstations.
+This ensures high fidelity and detection even if malware is tailored to your company's infrastructure.

 • Provides complex analysis